nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 #### 3.5.2 Viewing Assigned Persons: `viewassignedp`

-Displays a list of all persons who have been assigned to a task.
+Displays a list of all persons who have been assigned to any task.

 Format: `viewassignedp`

 #### 3.5.3 Viewing Assigned Tasks: `viewassignedt`

-Displays a list of all tasks that have been assigned to a person.
+Displays a list of all tasks that have been assigned to any person.

 Format: `viewassignedt`